 Accredited journalists are able to access the Parliament Building, but must comply with the following rules:

-- Photography, filming and sound recordings on the press and public galleries require authorisation.
-The use of tripods and flashes is not permitted.
+Photography, filming and sound recordings on the press and public galleries require authorisation.
+The use of flashes is not permitted.